picar0jsu/Nessus-CSV-Parser.ps1/README.md

 - RDP Encryption

 # Usage
-Runs on both Windows and Kali powershell (Please SU to root and then execute).
-Execute the script against a generated Nessus csv output with the following:
+Works on both Windows and Kali PWSH (Please SU to root and then execute):
 ```
 .\Pentest.ps1 <Nessus Output>.csv
 ```